Perl-Apollo/Corinna/README.md

 * [Roles](rfc/roles.md)
 * [Phasers](rfc/phasers.md)

+**Important**: All of the above represent works in progress.
+Please do not consider this the final RFC.
+We're writing down the shell of the RFC and will fine-tune.
+Anything in the Wiki should be considered "rough drafts."

 ## Not a Tutorial

 This is not a tutorial on OO programming.
 That could easily fill a book.
 It's